Huntly Toon Gardener Launch

 - 3 min read

-After smelling different herbs and tasting some ground elder - not necessarily a hit amongst the brave foragers - the group made their way down to the train station.
-Here it became crystal clear what the issue is of many greenspace projects that rely on volunteers and funding.
+After smelling different herbs and tasting some ground elder (not necessarily a hit amongst the brave foragers!) the group made their way down to the train station.
+Here it became crystal clear what the issue is of many greenspace projects that rely wholly on volunteers and funding.
 Alison from Scotrail pointed at a rusty and broken vegetable cage on a raised bed in the middle of the lawn.
 Great projects start, but then stop again, leaving behind unsightly features, hard to maintain areas, and even fruit trees that can't be accessed legally by the public.
-"This clearly raised the question of how to achieve continuity.
-While volunteering is extremely rewarding, helps boost confidence, builds relationships, and encourages skill sharing, the volunteer should not be the ones ultimately responsible to keep things going or to close things down properly.
-This is one element that greener Huntly can take on.
-While fully supporting project ideas of volunteers, greener Huntly can align things, ensure long term planning, and follow up on projects when volunteers move on." says Katrina.
-The hope is that greener Huntly, through being able to trade like a normal enterprise, can start to generate profit that will be used for its greenspace projects.
-Funding like the Communities Health and Wellbeing fund by AVA that pays for the town gardeners helps with testing and kickstarting of projects.
-Successful ones can then become part of the core services that greener Huntly can support through the profit from their social enterprise.
+Greener Huntly director Katrina explained, "This clearly raises the question of how to achieve continuity.
+While volunteering is extremely rewarding, helps boost confidence, builds relationships, and encourages skill sharing, the volunteers should not be the ones ultimately responsible to keep things going or to close things down properly.
+This is one element that Greener Huntly can take on.
+While fully supporting project ideas of volunteers, Greener Huntly can align things, ensure long term planning, and follow up on projects when volunteers move on."

-After exploring further, passed the Gordon Schools and down the Lime tree avenue to the Deveron, where the first sweet cicely fonds are welcoming spring, the group sat down with a hot drink from the Huntly Nordic and Outdoor Centre cafe.
-While the children from Cairnie school were demonstrating first hand how lovely it is to build skills outdoors, getting lessons in archery and roller skying, the conversation flowed to accessibility, choosing the right words, and learning about foraging in practice, safely.
-"Would it not be great to have the photographic ID of a plant on a sign, right next to the plant?"
-"What is link to a website with more info."
-"And what about pictures of the plant in its different stages throughout the year".
-This is exactly the type of low threshold, natural co design that greener Huntly wants to facilitate.
-Maria ended the session looking ahead of what is to come this year.
-"We will be listening, so we can grow our program of events together with everyone" She explained to the group.
-Greener Huntly is the community, developing a greener future with, not for, the people of Huntly.
+After exploring further, passed the Gordon Schools and down the lime tree avenue to the Deveron, where the first sweet cicely fonds are welcoming Spring, the group sat down with a hot drink from the Huntly Nordic and Outdoor Centre cafe.
+While the children from Cairnie school were demonstrating first hand how lovely it is to build skills outdoors, getting lessons in archery and roller skating, the conversation flowed to accessibility, choosing the right words, and learning about foraging in practice, safely.
+As people walked, they talked and ideas flowed naturally.
+Conversation included questions like, "Would it not be great to have the photographic ID of a plant on a sign, right next to the plant?"
+"How about a link to a website with more info?"
+"What about pictures of the plant in its different stages throughout the year?"
+This discussion was incredibly useful and will feed into ongoing work on the trail as it is restored for us.
+Productive conversation like this is exactly the type of low threshold, natural co-design that Greener Huntly wants to facilitate.

 Comments